Open Doors

 The Open Doors I project serves as an example of the resourcefulness of the parish: costing $1.8 million, it was funded by donations, pledges, heritage grants, memorial gifts and planned gifts arranged by St. Stephen’s members.
 The renovations were completed without incurring any debt.
 A highlight of the funding was a project undertaken by 45 volunteers to remove the pews carefully, adjust them to various sizes and sell them to church members and others for home and office use.
 The sale of the pews raised $45,000 rather than having them end up as construction waste.

-The Open Doors II initiative currently underway seeks to discern the best path forward for the parish with respect to development and use of the church’s property and buildings – namely the Memorial Hall, Educational Link and Rectory buildings.
-In November of 2023, the Open Doors II Committee and Members of the Corporation presented an update to the congregation.
-A followup discussion was held in January of 2024.
-Stay tuned for next steps.
+The Open Doors II initiative, begun pre-pandemic, sought to discern the best path forward for the parish with respect to development and use of the church’s property and buildings – namely the Memorial Hall, Educational Link and Rectory buildings.
+Ultimately, in 2023 it was determined that the proposal could not move forward due to financial constraints.